zjucsxxd/CppCommonClasses/README.md

 Queue
   - Exits program if programmer attempts to remove an element from existing queue.
-Currently, careful use of isEmpty() must be used.
+Currently, careful use of isEmpty() is required..
 I really don't like how easy it is to misuse this ADS.